devmerz/devmerz.github.io/_posts/2016-11-22-download-file-ios-device-apache-cordova.markdown

 <img id="" src=""/>
 {% endhighlight %}

-Ok, this simple code downloads an image and shows it in an img tag on the index.html page.
+Ok, this simple code downloads an image and shows it in an *img* tag on the index.html page.

-## Result

-Put here the screenshots...

-# Repository on Github

-<a href="https://github.com/apache/cordova-plugin-file-transfer" target="_blank"> GET CODE HERE</a>

-TUTORIAL IN PROGRESS ....